Preston Beach Road

 Sandworld Weymouth is home to some of the most amazing sand sculptures you will ever see in the UK on a scale that will certainly surprise you.

-The theme for 2014 is ‘Books and Authors’ Expect to see amazingly detailed sculptures from The Mr Men to Shakespeare, it really will be “Literally Sand”
+The theme for 2014 is ‘Books and Authors’ so expect to see amazingly detailed sculptures from The Mr Men to Shakespeare, it really will be “Literally Sand”

 For those who prefer to watch, there is an indoor café and outdoor benches to relax at, and a gift shop.

 Set up in 2011 by Weymouth’s own sand master – Mark Anderson – with friend David Hicks, Sandworld is a progression from the traditional beach front displays synonymous with Weymouth, and made world famous by Marks grandfather Fred Darrington.

 Fred started creating sand sculptures on Weymouth beach as a young man back in the 1920′s and worked with sand all his life, retiring eventually in his 80′s but not before he had passed his passion on to Mark.

 Mark has now been sand sculpting for 27 years, and David has been working alongside Mark for the past seven.
 Apart from the main displays, Sandworld has a giant covered “Sand Pit” where visitors are encouraged to have a go for themselves having been inspired by what they have seen.